Graduate Certificate Programs

 processes.
 Furthermore, these programs must establish student-learning outcomes

-and assess the extent to which students achieve these outcomes.
-This is done via
+and assess the extent to which students achieve these outcomes via

 the Graduate Academic Learning Compact (GALC).
 Additional information about the

 assessment of learning outcomes can be found in the GALC policy.
 GALC must be

 developed for all graduate certificate programs.